 There is also a statue of George Bernard Shaw on the left-hand side, just after the gift shop.
 The reason being that Shaw bequeathed

 a third of his royalties to the National Gallery, which, he documented as being of significant influence throughout his childhood.

-One of Shaw’s most famous works is Pymalion which was turned into a musical and then adapted into the very famous film ‘My Fair Lady’.
-The gallery gained substantial sums of money owing to the great success of ‘My Fair Lady’ and this in turn, gave the gallery serious purchasing power.
+One of Shaw’s most famous works is Pygmalion which was turned into a musical and then adapted into the very famous film ‘My Fair Lady’.
+The gallery gained substantial sums of money owing to the great success of ‘My Fair Lady’ and this, in turn, gave the gallery serious purchasing power.
 The Gallery will continue to benefit from these royalties until 2020.

 Part of this area had Turner pieces on display, which were previously owned by an English collector, Henry Vaughan.

 His bequest to the National Gallery of Ireland stipulated that the drawings should be exhibited to the public, free of charge, each January when the light is at its lowest level.
 The Gallery continues to adhere to the conditions of Vaughan’s bequest by showing these pieces for one month only.

 Next, we went to a room that had entrants for the Hennessy Portrait competition – some interesting pieces here.
 More information can be found here.

 Lastly, we went to the Line of Vision exhibition.

 To celebrate the 150th anniversary of the National Gallery in 2014, 56 contemporary Irish writers have contributed new poems, essays and stories to Lines of Vision: Irish Writers on Art.